kYuZz/firefox-vimium/README.md

 ----------------------------------
 I love the way this extension is *supposed* to work, but:
 * It is unmantained by original author;
-* It clashes with many websites and doesn't provide a website blacklist;
+* It clashes with many websites and doesn't provide a website blacklist; (ugly workaround).
-* It fires in the browser's URL bar (awful).
+* ~~It fires in the browser's URL bar (awful).~~ (fixed!)

 My changes
 ----------
+* 2014-06-19: Fixed bug that makes Vimium activate accidentally when typing in the browser's URL bar.
-At the moment the only new feature I've implemented in this fork is a generic website blacklist.
-To add, change or remove websites you need to edit the source code and rebuild the extension.
+* Quick and dirty generic website blacklist.
+There's no GUI, it requires changing an array in the source code and rebuilding the extension.

 Planned features
 ---------------
 *If* I get some free time, I will:
 * Add an interface for blacklisting websites;
-* Fix the URL bar bug.
+* ~~Fix the URL bar bug.~~ (fixed!)